 Leverage Human Traits

 Back in 2007, Jakob Nielsen decided to understand whether we all use the web in the same way.
 Do we all go to accomplish a certain task in a certain pattern?
 No—in fact, Nielsen found there were four types of web users.
 Nielsen gave everyone the same task and tracked them.
 Those four different web users mapped back to the four different web personalities above:

 These people are fast-paced decision-makers and logically oriented.
 They want things very quickly and are the most difficult to sell to out of the four personality traits.
 This doesn’t mean that you should give up on them.
-It just means that you need to put things into place to appeal to them.
+It just means that you need to put things in place to appeal to them.

 Once again, the ‘Methodical’ are those who have slow-paced decision-making and are logically oriented.

 In this same advertisement, the ‘Methodical’ will look at all the bullet points to understand the values, features and performance.
 They’ll do all of their research online and will be quite happy to do so.
 On email, they are the ones most likely to click through.
 A lot of the points that appeal to them in this graphic are below the fold.